 Harbhajan Singh was a soldier who served here in the security forces.
 The border with China is nearby.
 In October 1968, he disappeared.
 The belief is that while escorting mules carrying provisions, he fell into a stream and drowned.
 After a few days he reappeared in the dreams of one of his army colleagues and demanded that they build a memorial for him.

 The soldiers then made a samadhi and later erected the temple.
 They believe that the spirit of Harbhajan Singh is still alive.
 The soldiers therefore treat him as a living being.
 They all maintain that he will guard and protect them in this tough territory.
+The friendly spirit alerts jawans on patrolling duty if anything suspicious happens.
+Every year his suitcase is packed with pomp and honour and then sent to the home town in Punjab for holiday.
+And again brought back to join duty.

 Inside the temple you will find a big photo of Harbhanaj Singh.
 On one side of the temple is Harbhajan Singh’s office where he is thought of as carrying out his day to day work.
 Next to it is his dining place.
 A room has his bed, shoes and uniform.